 - Level 2) – the ability to pass data onto other systems

 - Level 3) – the ability to actually act on the data

 CDPs In Action

 Ideally, the right CDP should have all three levels of functionality.
-The CDP software should have the ability to store data, pass that data to other systems you may be using – for example Mailchimp or Facebook – and ultimately act on the data the CDP stores and passes.
+The CDP software should have the ability to store data, pass that data to other systems you may be using – for example Amazon or Facebook – and ultimately act on the data the CDP stores and passes.
 The key distinction between CDPs and DMPs is that CDPs do NOT have the ability to collect user data on their own.

 Do I Buy a DMP or CDP?